Help us match you with local pros in your area

 For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Jenks, you may be able to make do with a furnace on the lower end of this range.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Jenks, you'll likely look for a unit on the higher end of this range.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Jenks, you'll likely look for something on the higher end of this range.
+Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company may have financing options via a third-party lender, or you might be able to obtain your own loan.
-It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.